rcasero/python_setup/README.md

 I use Ubuntu and bash, so the scripts may need some tweaking to work in other setups.

 List of scripts:
+* **install_miniconda.sh:** Install Miniconda in Ubuntu to provide conda.
+* **install_cuda.sh:** Install Nvidia drivers and CUDA Toolkit in Ubuntu.
+* **install_keras_environment.sh:** Install Ubuntu dependencies and create a conda environment for the master version of Keras.
-* **build_SimpleElastix.sh:** This script downloads the SimpleElastix source code and and creates a conda local environment to build it.
+* **build_SimpleElastix.sh:** This script downloads the [SimpleElastix source code](https://github.com/SuperElastix/SimpleElastix) and and creates a conda local environment to build it.
 Afterwards, the user or another script can install SimpleElastix for python in another local environment.
-* **install_cuda.sh:** Install Nvidia drivers and CUDA Toolkit in Ubuntu.
 * **install_deepcell_environment.sh:** Install Ubuntu dependencies and create a DeepCell conda environment to run [DeepCell](https://github.com/CovertLab/DeepCell/) architectures using Keras 1/Theano.
-* **install_keras_environment.sh:** Install Ubuntu dependencies and create a conda environment for the master version of Keras.
-* **install_miniconda.sh:** Install Miniconda in Ubuntu to provide conda.

 # Creating an environment for Keras